dayton-outar/shillings/docs/EXPERIENCE/GAME.md

 > - Spatial Reality defines how I move through space.
 > - Proprioceptive Reality defines where it feels like my body is.
 > - Social Reality defines how I interact with others.
+>
+> ...
+>
+> Unfortunately, presence does not come for free with these technologies.
+Presence is a fragile illusion, a magician’s trick where one awkward interaction can spoil the whole effect.
+If you are going to design an experience centered on a feeling of presence, you must consider the disturbing notion that presence might be even more important than gameplay. ...
+But if the presence is broken or interrupted, the player becomes very aware that they are in a headset, and may even become annoyed by the whole experience, no matter how good the gameplay actually is. ...
+Those who spend time working in these new media come to realize how fragile an illusion presence really is, and how much effort must be expended to preserve it.
+To that end, here are six of the greatest dangers to the ­feeling of presence.
+>
+> ***Presence Breaker #1: Motion Sickness***
+>
+> When you think about it, the phenomenon of motion sickness is incredibly strange.
+A person is confronted with unusual motion (say, that of a boat, car, or roller coaster), or the appearance of motion (say, an IMAX movie, or a VR car race), and their body responds by becoming gradually more nauseous, and possibly, ultimately vomiting.
+>
+> ...
+>
+> Exactly what triggers motion sickness differs vastly from person to person, but it is possible to create great experiences with no “motion discomfort” by ­following these tips.